andersfylling/disgord/README.md

 The develop branch is under continuous breaking changes, so please use releases or be prepared to have a breaking codebase.
 A release branch will be introduced later when DisGord gets close to its v1.0.0 release.

+## Logging
+DisGord allows you to inject your own logger, use the default one for DisGord (Zap), do not use any logging at all, you decide.
+To inject your own logger you must comply with the interface `disgord.Logger` (see logging.go).

 ## Package structure
 None of the sub-packages should be used outside the library.
 If there exists a requirement for that, please create an issue or pull request.
 ```Markdown